joshua-kairu/swypo/README.md

 ## Introduction

-This repository holds an implementation of a [tutorial on Android tabs] (https://developer.android.com/training/implementing-navigation/lateral.html).Effective Navigation is the name of the original guide.
+This repository holds an implementation of a [tutorial on Android tabs] (https://developer.android.com/training/implementing-navigation/lateral.html).
+Effective Navigation is the name of the original guide.

 ## Abilities